 One family’s inspiring journey through trauma, addiction and child welfare

-On January 6, 2017, Kelsey Daffron and David Ludeman were arrested in Columbia, MO for endangering the lives of their 2-year-old and 8-month-old children.
-The story quickly spread in town for the conditions in which Kelsey and David’s infant and toddler were exposed to and for David’s prior popularity.
-The kids were immediately put in the custody of their grandparents, Jimmy and Christy Ludeman.
+On January 5, 2017, Kelsey Daffron and David Ludeman were arrested in Columbia, MO for endangering the lives of their 2-year-old and 8-month-old children.
+The story was quickly sensationalized and spread in town for the conditions in which Kelsey and David’s infant and toddler lived.
+The kids were immediately put in the custody of their grandparents, James and Christy Ludeman.
 Kelsey has spent the last 8 years working toward regaining custody of her children.

 This is her story.